Lyman Pierson Powell: Christian Science

 Powell wrote a critical book, denouncing Christian Science in 1907.
 The book described Christian Science as "neither Christian nor scientific."
 Powell's own biographer, Charles S. Macfarland, wrote that this first book on the subject "it was clear, had been written in a spirit of extreme irritation."

 Powell later changed his position, stopped being antagonistic towards Christian Science, and wrote another biography of Mary Baker Eddy in 1930 which presented her and the religion she founded in a positive way.
 This change was the result of interactions with Christian Scientists.
 Before writing the new book, Powell told Macfarland, "Mary Baker Eddy should be made known to the world - through the medium of one who was neither her disciple nor her enemy."
-He travelled to Boston, and despite his previous negative book, the Mother Church gave him access to their extensive archives; in hope that the biography would rebut the recent criticisms of Edwin Franden Dakin.
+He traveled to Boston, and despite his previous negative book, the Mother Church gave him access to their extensive archives; in hope that the biography would rebut the recent criticisms of Edwin Franden Dakin.
 Macfarland described Powell as a "warm sympathizer" of Christian Science.

+Originally published by Macmillan, it was later revised and published by The Christian Science Publishing Society in 1950 and 1991.
 The new book became an authorized biography printed by the Christian Science Publishing Society and was sold in Christian Science Reading Rooms.